Ai Ogura: 2021

 In 2021, Ogura was promoted to Moto2, riding for Idemitsu Honda Team Asia alongside Thai Somkiat Chantra.
-In his rookie season, he managed to be in the top 10 in every race he finished except for the first round in Qatar.
+In his rookie season, he managed to be in the top-ten in every race he finished except for the first round in Qatar.
 Ogura qualified in the front row twice at the Red Bull Ring in the Styrian and Austrian Grand Prix, and earned his single podium and best result of the season after finishing second in the latter round, where he managed to follow championship contender and fellow rookie Raúl Fernández until the last lap with only a 0.845 second gap separating each other at the finish line.

-He missed the Valencia round as a result of an injury sustained after crashing in the Algarve Grand Prix where he suffered a small left-foot fracture.
+Ogura missed the Valencia round as a result of an injury sustained after crashing in the Algarve Grand Prix where he suffered a small left-foot fracture.
 He was beaten by Fernández to the rookie of the year award, who finished second in the standings.
-Meanwhile Ogura ended up 8th with 120 points and managed to finish ahead of teammate Chantra.
+Meanwhile, Ogura ended up eighth with 120 points and managed to finish ahead of teammate Chantra.

 2022

-For 2022 Ogura remained in the Idemitsu Honda Team Asia, where he fought for the title until the last race.
+For 2022, Ogura remained in the Idemitsu Honda Team Asia, where he fought for the title until the last race.
 He started off the season achieving two podiums in the first four rounds in Argentina and COTA.
 Ogura was involved in a multi-rider crash in the Portuguese Grand Prix when he was running third after a rain shower unexpectedly hit part of the track resulting in unwarned riders losing control of their machines.
 He was able to pick up the bike and bring it to the pits but was not allowed to restart as five minutes had already passed after the red flag had been shown.
 He earned his first World Championship win in the sixth round in Jerez starting from pole position.
 After a third position in Mugello, Ogura was tied in points with then championship leader Celestino Vietti, and led the championship for the first time after the 13th round in Austria where he achieved his second pole and win, with a last lap battle involving teammate Chantra.

-He and Augusto Fernández took the title fight to the last rounds, wherein Ogura earned his home win in Motegi and got the championship lead back after the Australian round.
+Ogura and Augusto Fernández took the title fight to the last rounds, wherein Ogura earned his home win in Motegi and got the championship lead back after the Australian round.
 With two rounds left and heading to the Malaysian Grand Prix, he held a 3.5 point lead gap to Fernández but lost it due to a crash in the last lap after taking the race lead from Tony Arbolino.
 Ogura ultimately lost the championship to Fernández after crashing in the last round in Valencia.
 He finished as championship runner-up with 242 points.